 Additional information regarding health certifications, criminal background checks and drug screening will be provided at the time of admission to clinical programs and/or at the program orientation as directed.

 STATEWIDE INSTRUCTIONAL PROGRAMS–In an effort to avoid duplication of programs while at the same time providing access and opportunity, the state has designated certain learning programs as Statewide Instructional Programs.
 Legal residents of Maryland can enroll in such programs as degree-seeking students at the in-county tuition rate.
 At the present time, HCC does not have any Statewide Instructional Programs.
-However, other programs offer similar (though not identical) benefits such as the Health Workforce Shortage Incentive Programs.
-Some HCC programs previously designated as statewide instructional programs have been designated as Health Workforce Shortage Incentive Programs.
-Designation as a Health Workforce Shortage Program and related benefits are subject to change.
+However, other programs offer similar (though not identical) benefits such as the Health Occupation Shortage Incentive Programs.
+Some HCC programs previously designated as statewide instructional programs have been designated as Health Occupation Shortage Incentive Programs.
+Designation as a Health Occupation Shortage Program and related benefits are subject to change.

 Under the Maryland Articulation Model, graduates who obtain Maryland Licensure are eligible for advanced placement in nursing courses when they progress to registered nursing programs in state public and participating private institutions.
 Graduates with an active unencumbered Maryland or Compact state practical nursing license (i.e., LPN) who wish to progress to the associate degree level may be awarded advanced placement nursing credits equivalent to a maximum of one year of full-time nursing courses.
 Graduates with an active unencumbered Maryland or Compact state registered nursing license who wish to progress to the baccalaureate degree level are awarded advanced placement nursing credits equal to a maximum of one year of full-time nursing courses in the program they enter.